Frequently Requested Statistics on Immigrants and Immigration in the United States

 What is the foreign-born share of the total U.S. civilian labor force?

-- For more on the share of immigrants in the civilian labor force since 1980, see Immigrant Share of the U.S. Population and Civilian Labor Force (Nationwide and by State).
+- For more on the share of immigrants in the labor force since 1980, see Immigrant Share of the U.S. Population and Civilian Labor Force (Nationwide and by State).

 What types of jobs do immigrants hold?